Sidimar

-Fernando Sidimar Cigolini, better known as Sidimar, is a Brazilian footballer, who plays as a central defender for Goiás.
+Fernando Sidimar Cigolini, better known as Sidimar, is a Brazilian footballer, who plays as a central defender for Athletic (MG).

 Career

 It was a constant presence on the lists of call for selections based on both the juvenile and the junior.
 On March 29, 2010, the player has joined the cast of professional Atlético.

 He has earned recognition for his performances at the professional level.
 Over the course of his career, he has gained respect from fans internationally and continues to play an active role in club football.
 In fantasy football, he has been credited with 7 fantasy credits and a total of 54 points, making him a considered choice among fantasy sports enthusiasts.